lspencer2011/sql-data-warehouse-project/README.md

 - **Integration**: Combine both sources into a single user-friendly data model designed for analytical queries
 - **Scope**: Focus on the latest dataset only; historization of data is not required (SCM I)
 - **Documentation**: Provide clear documentation of the data model to suupport both business stakeholders adn analytics teams.
+- **Systems Used**: MacOS utilizing Docker to run a container with a mssql server image.
+DBeaver used as the database management tool.

 ---